The Hunt for Eagle One: Crash Point: Production

 The Hunt for Eagle One: Crash Point was produced by Hollywood producer Roger Corman and Philippine producer Cirio H. Santiago as his co-producer.
 The pair had worked together on over 20 productions, including When Eagles Strike (2003).
 Legendary for producing films on a shoestring budget and launching the careers of many famous filmmakers and stars, Corman was able to use much of the cast and crew of the earlier The Hunt for Eagle One film.

 Much of the principal photography took place in the Philippines with Corman employing a number of local actors.
 The actors who played terrorists spoke Tagalog or Filipino, with key scenes having English subtitles.

 Reception

+Critical response

 While not reviewed by critics in mainstream media, The Hunt for Eagle One: Crash Point did garner some interest from internet bloggers and critics.
 Andy Webb in The Movie Scene said, "The Hunt for Eagle One: Crash Point' is on par with the original but that is not praise as both movies whilst okay in places are lacking and fail to generate the excitement needed to keep hold of your attention.."

 Robert Cetti, in Terrorism in American Cinema: An Analytical Filmography, 1960-2008, described The Hunt for Eagle One: Crash Point as "less a terrorist thriller than a minor war movie in which the enemies happen to be terrorists."
 He compared it to United 93 in dealing with issues surrounding the September 11 attacks.